 The LibAFL architecture is built around some entities to allow code reuse and low-cost abstractions.

-Initially, we started thinking to implement LibAFL in an Object Oriented language, such C++.
-When we landed to Rust, we immediately changed our idea as we realized that, while Rust allows a sort of OOP pattern, we can build the library using a more sane approach like the one described in this blogpost about game design in Rust.
+Initially, we started thinking about implementing LibAFL in a traditional Object-Oriented language, like C++.
+When we switched to Rust, we immediately changed our idea as we realized that, we can build the library using a more rust-y approach, namely the one described in this blogpost about game design in Rust.

-The LibAFL code reuse meachanism is so based on components rather than sub-classes, but there are still some OOP patterns in the library.
+The LibAFL code reuse mechanism is based on components, rather than sub-classes, but there are still some OOP patterns in the library.

-Thinking about similar fuzzers, you can observe that most of the times the data structures that are modified are the ones related to testcases and the fuzzer global state.
+Thinking about similar fuzzers, you can observe that most of the time the data structures that are modified are the ones related to testcases and the fuzzer global state.

 Beside the entities previously described, we introduce the